When I try to send a message with some attachments, I get the warning that my message is too big to be sent.

-However, when you are using Outlook 2010 or Outlook 2013, with a POP3, IMAP or Outlook.com account, Outlook could also nag about exceeding the allowable limit set by the server, even though you didn’t.
+However, when you are using Outlook with a POP3 or IMAP account, Outlook could also nag about exceeding the allowable limit set by the server, even though you didn’t.

 By setting a Registry value, you configure when Outlook starts reminding you about the total message size or disable the nag screen completely.